Reverse Transfer FAQs

 Does the degree-granting institution need to obtain an official transcript from the host institution before awarding an associate degree to an eligible student?

-That decision is up to the institutions exchanging data.
-Reverse Transfer’s course and grade data exchange provides the data directly from the host so it is possible to award the degree without an official transcript.
-The Clearinghouse, however, is not involved in the DGI’s decision to order an official transcript or not.
+Reverse Transfer’s course and grade data exchange provides all the necessary student data directly from the host to facilitate credit evaluation and awarding the degree without an official transcript.
+The Clearinghouse, however, is not involved in the DGI’s decision, which may or may not also require an official transcript.

 Like all Clearinghouse services, Reverse Transfer is designed to facilitate an institution’s compliance with the Family Educational Rights and Privacy Act (FERPA), The Higher Education Act, and other applicable laws.

 Obtaining and tracking student consent is handled outside of the Clearinghouse’s solution by either the host institution or DGI.
-Host institutions only send course and grade data for eligible students via Reverse Transfer once consent has been obtained.
+Host institutions only send course and grade data for eligible students via Reverse Transfer once consent is obtained.

 Eligibility requirements for reverse transfer degrees are handled between the institutions exchanging course and grade data.
-The host institutions only send information on eligible students via the course and grade data exchange platform.
+The host institutions only send student information via the course and grade data exchange platform.